Lanny Davis: Politics

-From 1970 to 1972, Davis was National Director of Youth Coalition for Muskie, the youth organization of Edmund S. Muskie's unsuccessful campaign for the 1972 Democratic Party Presidential nomination.

-In 1976 Davis ran for Congress as a Democrat in Maryland's 8th congressional district and lost to Republican Newton Steers.

-Davis served three terms (1980–1992) on the Democratic National Committee representing the State of Maryland.
-In 2005 President Bush appointed Davis to serve as the only Democrat on the Privacy and Civil Liberties Oversight Board.

 Davis was the treasurer for Joe Lieberman's Reuniting Our Country PAC.

 Attorney

-Davis started his legal career as an associate at Patton Boggs in 1975 and became a partner in 1978.
-He served as special counsel to the President from 1996 to 1998, during which time he also was the spokesman for Clinton in issues regarding campaign finance investigations and other legal issues, including President Clinton's impeachment trial.

 After leaving the White House, Davis returned to Patton Boggs.
 There he worked as a lobbyist for the nation of Pakistan prior to the attacks of September 11, 2001.
-In 2003, Davis became a partner in Washington, D.C. office of the law firm Orrick, Herrington & Sutcliffe.
-There, he provides counseling to corporations and government contractors on crisis management.
+In 2003, Davis became a partner in the Washington, D.C. office of the law firm Orrick, Herrington & Sutcliffe.
+There, he provided counseling to corporations and government contractors on crisis management.
 He left the firm in late 2009 to join McDermott Will & Emery, but separated from the firm seven months later to open his own company, Lanny J. Davis & Associates.

 He was a senior advisor and spokesman for the Israel Project.
 In 2009, he did "damage control for hawkish Democratic congresswoman Jane Harman over the American Israel Public Affairs Committee leak story".

 In January 2012 Davis launched a new public affairs firm, Purple Nation Solutions.
 Davis also joined the Philadelphia-based law firm of Dilworth Paxson L.L.P. in March 2012, practicing out of the firm's Washington office and focusing on "legal crisis management."

 In October 2012 Davis was the subject of a CBS Sunday Morning segment where he took investigative journalist Sharyl Attkisson behind the scenes into the world of lobbying, focusing on his work for eHealthInsurance.
 In October 2013 Davis began acting as outside legal counsel to the Washington Redskins to help defend the organization's nickname.
 He also represented Kathleen Kane and Bo Dietl in his solo practice.

 In 2016, at the age of 70, Davis co-founded the law firm of Davis Goldberg & Galper with partners Adam Goldberg and Joshua Galper, stating that he needed to continue supporting his family but was too busy to handle his workload by himself.
-In addition to co-founding Davis Goldberg & Galper, Davis started a new PR firm, called TridentDMG, in partnership with Eleanor McManus, who had worked with Davis since 2010 and previously served as a senior producer for CNN's "Larry King Live."
+In addition to co-founding Davis Goldberg & Galper, Davis started a new PR firm, called TridentDMG, in partnership with Eleanor McManus, who had worked with Davis since 2010 and previously served as a senior producer for CNN's Larry King Live.